pytest-dev/pytest/doc/en/reference/reference.rst

 .. envvar:: CI

-When set (regardless of value), pytest acknowledges that is running in a CI process:
+When set (regardless of value), pytest acknowledges that is running in a CI process.

-- it will no longer truncate summary info

 Alternative to ``BUILD_NUMBER`` variable.
+See also :ref:`Pytest in CI pipelines`.

 .. envvar:: BUILD_NUMBER

 When set (regardless of value), pytest acknowledges that is running in a CI process.
 Alternative to CI variable.
+See also :ref:`Pytest in CI pipelines`.

 .. envvar:: PYTEST_ADDOPTS